Friend of Assad deserts Syria for France

 Fighting has reached an "unprecedented level" in recent weeks, according to the head of a United Nations monitoring mission in the country, General Robert Mood, and activists are recording death tolls averaging around 100 per day.

 Army shelling and assaults on Friday morning killed three people in the southern province of Deraa, where the revolt began, near the Jordanian border.
-In the northeastern province of Deir Ezzor, activists reported fierce clashes.
+In the northeastern province of Deir Ezzor, activists reported fierce clashes in the town of Albu Kamal and a video showed farm fields ablaze.

 END OF A FRIENDSHIP